glenjamin/devboard/README.md

 ## Say what now?

 The best explanation of this approach, and its benefits, comes from [Bruce Hauman][bruce] - the original creator of the ClojureScript version in [his Strange Loop talk][devcards-strangeloop].
+There is also a great write-up on the GitHub page for [the original devcards][devcards-cljs].

 The general idea is for you to define a series of **cards**, which the tooling will organise for you in a browsable way.
 Each card represents some small portion of your program that executes and renders some result.
 When used within a hot-reloading environment these cards form a working space you can use as a scratchpad to try out small portions of your code.